mjs513/Librealsense-Wiki/D400-Series-Visual-Presets.md

 ## Overview
 The [Intel® RealSense™ Viewer](https://github.com/IntelRealSense/librealsense/tree/master/tools/realsense-viewer ) tool supports several predefined depth presets that can be selected according to the user's usage.
-Some of the presets are predefined in the tool and others can be uploaded via the Load Settings menu.
+The predefined presets are listed in the table below.
+The table explains some of the recommended use cases for each predefined preset.
+There are also examples of images with each preset and a corresponding JSON file.
 The user can also modify the settings via the Advanced Mode menu and save a customized user preset.
 All the settings can be saved and loaded via the tool's menu.
-The table below explains the main goal for each predefined preset and also includes examples for images with each preset and a corresponding JSON file that contains the control values.

 ## Supported Devices
 Please refer to [latest release](https://github.com/IntelRealSense/librealsense/releases/latest) for the supported devices and platforms.